 - Enter the profile section – the icon on the right in the lower toolbar.

 - Find and choose the “Project device” option.

 In this way, the content that appears on the screen of your Android mobile will also appear on the TV , without the need for cables of any kind and through the Wi-Fi network.

 Android Screen Mirroring on Samsung or Sony Smart TV

-If you do not have a Google Chromecast, but you have a Samsung Smart TV that accepts the broadcast of content through an Android device, you can also duplicate the content in a simple, fast and wireless way.
+If you do not have a Google Chromecast, but you have a Samsung Smart TV that accepts the broadcast of content through an Android device, you can also mirror the content in a simple, fast and wireless way.
 Although the process could be slightly different depending on the mobile you are using, usually these are the steps to follow: